 to provide a suitable habitat for song birds.
 Nesting boxes attached to transmission towers have helped yield hundreds of chicks.
 Ameren has spent more than $300,000 to install hack boxes and hack tower material.
 This initiative helped reintroduce peregrine falcons to the Big River habitats where they were once abundant.

-The Ameren Missouri Sioux Energy Center was home to a nesting pair of peregrine falcons and their chicks in spring 2012.
-Bird enthusiasts enjoyed the pair as they hatched and fed five chicks!
+The Ameren Missouri Sioux Energy Center has been home to a nesting pair of peregrine falcons and their chicks since 2012.
+Bird enthusiasts have enjoyed watching the pair as they hatched and fed their chicks!